Ouilliam/CloneACS/README.md

 ## __Known Issues__

-Even after 15 requests, the ACS API is unstable and tends to time-out sometimes : the URLs that didn't work are not treated and you can find them in the "url_
+Even after 15 requests, the ACS API is unstable and tends to time-out sometimes : the URLs that didn't work are not treated and you can find them in the "failed_requests.log" file created once the program is executed.